Enroll Free

 How do you use a GRE calculator?

-But the calculator has to be used selectively.
+However, what is most important is to understand that the calculator has to be used selectively and judiciously.
 Not all questions require a calculator for you to solve them.
-As there would be a time crunch in the exam, you need to use the calculator in only those questions where it saves you time.
-Now, you may ask, wouldn’t a calculator always save time?
-That is a very good question.
-But the short answer is, No!
+As there will be a time crunch in the exam, you should use the calculator only in those questions where it saves you time.
+Now, would a calculator always save time?
+That is an excellent question.
+However, the short answer is no.

 Let us understand this with the help of an example.